Find guidance on the appeals process for benefits administrators of state agencies and institutions of higher education.

 |Employee may...||...no later than...||...and then|

-- 182-16-2010 - Where do members appeal decisions regarding eligibility, enrollment, premium payments, or the administration of benefits?
+- WAC 182-16-2010: Appealing a decision regarding PEBB eligibility, enrollment, premium payments, premium surcharges, a wellness incentive, or the administration of benefits.

-- 182-16-2020 - How can a current or former employee or an employee's dependent appeal a decision made by a state agency about eligibility, premium surcharge, or enrollment in benefits?
+- WAC 182-16-2020: Appealing a decision made by a state agency about eligibility, premium surcharges, or enrollment in benefits.

-- 182-16-2040 - How can a subscriber appeal a decision regarding the administration of wellness incentive program requirements?
+- WAC 182-16-2040: How can a subscriber appeal a decision regarding the administration of wellness incentive program requirements?

-- 182-16-2050 - How can an employee who is eligible to participate in the state's salary reduction plan appeal a decision regarding the administration of benefits offered under the state's salary reduction plan?
+- WAC 182-16-2050: How can an employee appeal a decision regarding the administration of benefits offered under the salary reduction plan?

-- 182-16-2070 - What should a written request for administrative review and a request for brief adjudicative proceeding contain?
+- WAC 182-16-2070: What should a written request for administrative review and a request for brief adjudicative proceeding contain?

-- 182-16-2100 - How to request a review of an initial order resulting from a brief adjudicative proceeding.
+- WAC 182-16-2100: How to request a review of an initial order resulting from a brief adjudicative proceeding.